 But what is pleasing for her almost 75,000 online followers does not always please her stomach.

-“For some reason, all the sweet food and desserts performed better,” Bianca admits.
+“For some reason, all the sweet food and desserts performed better,” says Bianca.
 “I actually started to build a sugar addiction because I kept eating and didn’t want to waste the food.
 I’m trying to be healthy but at the same time, I know people love sugary contents.
 At the moment, I think my gut health is compromised.”

 Now a full-time marketing consultant, Bianca hopes to help people through her work in coaching and business.